workgena/awesome-hardware/questionable.md

     [Z Review - AKG K712pro](https://youtu.be/4XU4PCrXzhc) \
     [AKG K712 PRO Review - Superb Flavorful AKG Sound](https://youtu.be/BNxONeSj-pI)

     Need a good powerful amplifier.
-Has a some of bright treble.
+Has bright treble.
 No comfortable for small head.
-    Other then that - this one is amazing.
+    Other then that - this are amazing.